TheParaziT/anomaly-modding-book/docs/modding-tools/blender/addon-panels/panel-material.md

 ### Compile

-Compiler Shader.
-The compiler shader selection menu works similarly to the engine shader, but the shader_xrlc.xr file is specified in the Compile Shaders File parameter
+Compile Shader.
+The Compile Shader selection menu works similarly to the engine shader, but the shader_xrlc.xr file is specified in the Compile Shaders File parameter

 ### Material